MatthiasNickles/fol2asp/README.md

 #### Introduction ####

-fol2asp translates encondings consisting of formulas in First-Order Logic (FOL) syntax (under stable model semantics) into answer set programs (logic programs).
+fol2asp translates encondings consisting of formulas in First-Order Logic (FOL) syntax (under stable model semantics) into Answer Set Programs (Logic Programs).
 The input can also comprise answer set rules - these are copied unmodified to the output.
 Besides supporting the usual FOL syntax, fol2asp can also translate Markov Logic Network (MLN)-style _hard_ (non-probabilistic) rules into ASP syntax.